What are the factors that are affecting the gut health of your pig?

 ENVIRONMENT AND WELFARE

-Optimal water quality is of the highest importance for the health, welfare and production of poultry.
-Hard water and bacterial contamination can greatly reduce the performance of poultry and increase water excretion, causing litter problems and disease.
+Optimal water quality is of the highest importance for the health, welfare and production of pig.
+Hard water and bacterial contamination can greatly reduce the performance of swine and increase water excretion, causing litter problems and disease.

 Post weaning diarrhea